batfish/batfish/README.md

 Batfish is a network configuration analysis engine that enables network engineers to rapidly and safely evolve their network by guaranteeing that planned or current configurations are correct.

+**Batfish does not require access to network devices.** It only needs off line configuration files, e.g., pulled from RANCID or template authoring tools.

+## What kinds of checks does Batfish support?

 Batfish supports many types of correctness checks, including

 1. #####Compliance and best-practices guidelines, e.g.: